How Should Testers Handle Boredom?

 • Check for format, spelling and grammar errors

-• Make sure the test objective and expected result are in sync(you will be surprised at how many times this is out of sync because of copy and paste errors)
+• Make sure the test objectives and expected results are in sync (you will be surprised at how many times this is out of sync as a result of copy and paste errors)

 • Check the recipient’s list

-• Spell check the status report
+• Spell-check the status report

 • Check for attachment